Korean Grammar Point

 아직 학생인데 돈을 벌려고 아르바이트를 하고 있어요.

-I'm still a student, and I'm working part-time to earn money.
+I'm still a student, but I'm working a part-time job to make money.

 어제 내가 집에 왔는데 아무도 없었어요.